Why a Catamaran and not a monohul?

 We are still getting used to it and look for bays to anchor in and try to avoid Marinas in which we have a hard time navigating.

-In any event, with our 4 cylinder marinized Nissan disel engline with its 56 HP, we have enough power on the prop to make it through stronger flowing tides of atoll passages.
+In any event, with our 4 cylinder marinized Nissan disel engline with its 56 HP (will be replaced by a brand new Volvo D2-55 in May 2014), we have enough power on the prop to make it through stronger flowing tides of atoll passages.

 Connection to the shore

 Baby Baju, is the cuddly mini-version of Baju.
 With our 8 HP Honda the baby takes off like a rocket.
 With 3 poeple inside we are still quick, but not gliding any more.
 An aluminium dinghy is very nice.
 I like Baby Baju a lot.
 Unfortunately, aluminium is not to well protected against abrasion on sand.
 The many years' of pulling Baby on the beach left its traces.
 The metal has become very thin and we had to have a couple of spots welded.
-At some point we will probably have to get a substitute for Baby.
-I am not sure yet but we might rather go for a RIB then.
-Though I prefer to sit on aluminium than on a wobbling elastic tube, a rubber dinghy has its advantages, of course.
-Time will tell.
-As long as Baby does not leak, I am very happy with her.
+The repairs did not last long.
+Therefore, we are replacing the dingi with a brand new boat, a Quintrex Dart 310 (also aluminium and the same brand as the old one) in the beginning of 2014.